Neuroendocrine Tumor (NET)

 Imaging: Your doctor will use scans such as CT and MRI to see where the tumor is and how big it is.
 Different types of PET scans can also help find more fast-growing neuroendocrine cancer cells.

-Biopsy: To check if the tumor is carcinoid tumor your doctor will do a biopsy, taking a small sample from the tumor with a needle.
+Biopsy: To check if the tumor is neuroendocrine tumor your doctor will do a biopsy, taking a small sample from the tumor with a needle.
 An expert, called a pathologist, will study cells from the sample under the microscope and run other tests to see what kind of tumor it is.

-How is carcinoid tumor treated?
+How is NET treated?

 Treatment for each person will be unique.
 You should go to an expert in neuroendocrine tumor treatment to decide the best approach for your tumor.
 You can contact MyPART for help finding experts near you.